Introduction

 A cheap and light backpack rain cover that could be purchased almost everywhere would have prevented this.
 Or one buys a slightly more expensive backpack that is endowed with an integrated rain cover in the first place.

-You should stow your more sensitive gear into an extra plastic bag (my Smartphone is quite prone to moisture, for example).
+You should stow your more sensitive gear into an extra plastic bag (mobile phones are usually quite prone to moisture).

 #6 Know what to do in a thunderstorm